 In any economy, knowing how to hire an employee with the skills and experience you need means knowing how to manage a headache.
 The hiring process is typically costly, sometimes disappointing and often a time suck.
-Today, in the challenging business environment we now operate in, that same hiring process can be downright daunting.
+Even as the effects of the pandemic begin to slowly recede, that same hiring process can be downright daunting.

-Sure, the talent pool for many sectors isn’t as tight as it was just a few months ago, but that means an attractive job posting will likely yield a sky-high stack of resumes to sort through.
+Even with unemployment gradually ticking downward, an attractive job posting will still likely yield a high stack of resumes to sort through.
 Once you settle on your top candidates, and that might take hours or even days, you’re looking at a series of phone vettings, video interviews, skills testing and reference checks.
 All this at a time when you’re already slammed with work and juggling the challenges of managing a remote team.

 So, how to hire an employee when you’re busy, stressed, distracted and just want someone good in that role right now?
 Glad you asked.
 We have five helpful suggestions, and one “Best of Show” tip, to attract and hire the talent who can deliver maximum value to your organization.